 No specific tests are required.
-A dermatologist will want to look at the skin to make sure you don't have any skin changes seen in a condition of the vulva called lichen scleros us (see LS leaflet) and may also take a swab (by rubbing the skin with a cotton bud) to check for certain types of infection.
-It may feel a bit embarrassing to have someone look at your vulva but, in the clinic, this is a normal thing to do and you always have someone with you, either a female relative or a member of nursing staff as well as the doctor.
-The examination should not hurt and it is important that this is done so that the right treatment is given to help you.
+A dermatologist will want to look at the skin to make sure you don't have any skin changes seen in a condition of the vulva called lichen sclerosus and may also take a swab (by rubbing the skin with a cotton bud) to check for certain types of infection.
+It may feel a bit embarrassing to have someone look at your vulva but, in the clinic, this is a normal thing to do, and you always have someone with you, either a relative/carer or a member of nursing staff, as well as the doctor.
+The examination should not hurt, and it is important that this is done so that the right treatment is given to help you.